wbjacks/voodoo-test/README.md

 }
 ```

-The purchase, once validated, is then mapped to a corresponding in-game product, which is then
+The purchase, once validated, is then [mapped to a corresponding in-game
+product](./model/game_data_provider.js), which is then
 transacted in the player's data.
 The player's data is returned in the response to keep the client's
 local copy up-to-date with what's in the backend.

-See test/purchases.js for request examples.
+See [tests](./test/purchases.js) for request examples.